TEEDLab/ANDez/README.md

 ## How to use files
-Download two files: 'CluEval.py' and 'metrics.py'.
-Make sure that they are located in the same directory.
+1. Download two files: 'ANDez.py', 'procedures.py' and 'modules.py'.
+Make sure that they are located in the same directory. <br />
-Create a sub-folder named 'data' and put input files into it.
+2. Create a sub-folder named 'data' in the directory and put input files into it.
 You can use sample files provided in the data folder.
-Run 'CluEval.py' file.
+3. Run 'ANDez.py' file.